Trashboat-99/project_website/README.md

 # Provality Website
-This is a website I'm building for a class project.
+This is a simple portfolio website that will link to demos of my work.
+This is written in html/css/vanilla js